-- >3-4 homeworks, 60% of grade.
+≻4-5 homeworks, 60% of grade.

-- Proof based

-- Will be challenging

-- Discussion allowed, even encouraged, but must write up solutions independently

-- Must be written up in Latex hand-written solutions will not be accepted

-- One late homework allowed, at most 2 days

-- >Research project, 40% of grade.
-Project instructions will be posted on website later.

-- Team up: 2 4 people per team

-- Can thoroughly survey a research field, or

-- Study a relevant research question, e.g., arising from your own research

-- Presentation form: a report in PDF
+- Proof based, and will be challenging - Discussion allowed, even encouraged, but must write up solutions independently - Must be written up in Latex hand-written solutions will not be accepted - One late homework allowed, at most 2 days - Research project, 40% of grade.
+Project instructions will be posted on website later. - Team up: 2 4 people per team - · Can thoroughly survey a research field, or - Study a relevant research question, e.g., arising from your own research - Presentation form: a report in PDF

-- >FYI: should not worry about your grade if you do invest time
+>FYI: no need to worry about your grade if you do invest time